bbc/audiowaveform/README.md

 #### `--amplitude-scale <scale>` (default: 1)

-When creating a waveform image, specifies an amplitude scaling (or vertical zoom) to apply to the waveform.
-Must be either a number or `auto`, which scales the waveform to the output image height.
+When creating a waveform image or waveform data file, specifies an amplitude scaling (or vertical zoom) to apply to the waveform.
+Must be either a number or `auto`, which scales the waveform to the maximum height.

 #### `--compression <level>` (default: -1)